ibm-cloud-docs/databases-for-etcd/connecting-external.md

 ### CLI plug-in support for the self-signed certificate

 You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
 It decodes the base64 into text.
-Copy and save the command's output to a file and provide the file's path to the driver.
+Copy and save the command's output to a file and provide the file's path to the driver or client.